-Early next Wednesday morning I am off to the North of Holland to new Bonsai friend Diederick to help him to style his beautiful big Yamadori Scotts Pine that he recently bought from me.
+Early next Wednesday morning I am off to the North of Holland to my new Bonsai friend Diederick to help him to style his beautiful big Yamadori Scotts Pine that he recently bought from me.
 This exciting massive job will be photographed and completely filmed to be posted later on to YouTube.
 I am looking forward to this and happy to be able to help with the ( in my opinion) promising future of this Pine that I collected some 4 years ago!
 And I know that enthusiastic Diederick will take good care of him…and that is a good thing to know!!! 🙂

-This next post has been posted here before on Juli 2009.
+This next post has been posted here before Juli 2009.
 But after using it again a few months ago during a workshop for my students and all the positive reactions that I got afterwards I decided to post it again here on my blog!
 I hope it will help those who struggle with the principles of downsizing the large image of a real tree into a Bonsai size.

-The above silhouette gives use enough info we need to recognize what it is.
-Even without the wooden bench underneath the tree, we can figure out how tall, big and fare away from us this tree is.
+The above silhouette gives us enough info we need to recognize what it is.
+Even without the wooden bench underneath the tree, we can figure out how tall, big and far away from us this tree is.
 So if we use these same features that give us all that info in our Bonsai, we will at least end up with the right proportion in our little tree.
 And that is not a bad start, believe me!

-Above: So here is the silhouette of this tree more clearer to see.
-I have removed the two small branches that were growing low on the trunk, to make things clearer to see.
+Above: So here is the silhouette of this tree clearer to see.
+I have removed the two small branches that were growing low on the trunk, to make things even clearer to see.
 And while I was at it, I planted the tree in a Bonsai pot.
 Looks good already, doesn’t it?

 Above: The yellow dots show the outlines of the frame/skeleton of this tree.
 This design as Bonsai would be about 20 inch/50 cm high and material with a trunk and branches like this can easily be purchased from any Bonsai dealer that imports Acer palmatum or Ulmus but for example, a Beech or Hawthorn would do just as easily!
-But the amount of foliage you see here would be hard to archive with the too large foliage of most deciduous species we could use to create this image with as a Bonsai.
+But the amount of foliage you see here would be hard to archive with the too-large foliage of most deciduous species we could use to create this image with as a Bonsai.
 So we should divide the messy foliage into more compact and well-outlined foliage pads.
-Doing this, we will create more open spaces, that clearly open up the foliage pads from each other.
+By doing this, we will create more open spaces, that clearly open up the foliage pads from each other.